 Kathleen: I am a very visual person.
-So another thing I do for project planning is to hang a piece of foam board on the wall.
+Another thing I do for project planning is to hang a piece of foam board on the wall.
 I divide it into sections depending on how many categories I have and then I use sticky notes to write my different tasks on.

 I put one task on one sticky note.
 This way I am able to arrange them by priority.
 And move things around as I need to.
 I used this process to organize while writing my book.

-If you were to give advice to have someone that has a ton going on and wants to take their organization and productivity to the next level what would you offer?
+If you were to give advice to someone who has a ton going on and wants to take their organization and productivity to the next level what would you offer?

 Kathleen: You have to see it.
 You have to get a picture of what you want your life to look like.
 How you feel.
-Vision board or dream it.
+A vision board or dream it.